-Remember stocks, just like roller coasters, must come back down.
+Remember, stocks, just like roller coasters, must come back down.
 And when you think of it that way, the only short-selling strategy you need to know is how to trade the reversal.

-Intraday Short Selling Strategies: Trading the Reversal
+Trading the Reversal

-There’s no one size fits all approach to picking indicators.
+There’s no one-size-fits-all approach to picking indicators.
 But some may scream a reversal is coming louder than others – think 20/9 MA cross, 50 SMA crossover to the downside with waning volume.
 Now might be the time to short!

 Pay Attention to the Morning Breakout

-But, lurking in the background are the short-sellers who sell at the high because they anticipate the reversal.
+But lurking in the background are the short-sellers who sell at the high because they anticipate the reversal.

-A Word of Warning Using Intraday Short Selling Strategies
+Final Thoughts: Intraday Short Selling Strategies